kwpid/connect-4-ranked-2/replit.md

 -   **Shop System**: Rotates 3 titles and 3 banners every 12 hours for in-game currency.
 Includes a "Featured Items" section with time-based exclusivity.
 -   **News Feed System**: Displays updates, announcements, and season news with notification badges and rich content support.
 News can be filtered by type and automatically appears on load for unread items.
 -   **Item Notification System**: Rocket League-style popup notifications when cosmetic items are obtained, showing visual previews.
+-   **Profile Picture (PFP) System**: Cosmetic profile pictures displayed as circular overlays on player banners.
+PFPs have rarities and attributes, available through shop purchases and crates.
+Managed via inventory with filtering and search functionality.
 -   **RP Currency System**: New RP (Ranked Points) currency with migration support, displayed on the main menu.
 -   **Dynamic AI Leaderboard**: Automatic 5-minute refresh system where AI competitors update trophy counts to ensure a dynamic leaderboard, with a visible countdown timer.
 -   **CSL (Competitive Seasonal League) Screen**: Dedicated screen showing RP, upcoming tournaments (placeholder), and career earnings.